Breath work Integration

-Breathwork can be an intense and deep experience.
-You may have gone through some physical and emotional experiences which can leave you a little delicate and more receptive to the environment around you.
-It can open up unfamiliar states of consciousness; this can be filled with insights, yet also uncover unhealed spaces within us.
+An Open Up breathwork session can be an intense and deep experience.
+You may have gone through some physical and emotional experiences which can leave you being more receptive to the environment around you.
+It can open unfamiliar states of consciousness; this can be filled with insights, yet also uncover unhealed spaces within us.
+Despite some of the powerful and transformative experiences that one may have, the practice of integration learns us how to bring these extraordinary experiences forward in our lives to create the wholeness that we were able to foretaste during the session.
+Dedicating time and space to your inner journey is the process that we call “integration.”

 1. SELF-CARE & RESOURCING FOR YOUR BODY